ALBME

 Continuing Medical Education Requirements for Licensees

-Basic Requirement for Physicians and Physician Assistants
+Licensure Requirement for Physicians and Physician Assistants

 • Twenty-five (25) AMA PRA Category 1 Credits™, AOA Category 1-A credits or equivalent annually (calendar year).